marklogic/marklogic-ai-examples/docs/setup.md

+---
+layout: default
-# Setup
+title: Setup
+nav_order: 2
+---

-If you would like to try out the example programs, please follow these steps to set up a local MarkLogic instance and to deploy a small application to it:
+If you would like to try out the example programs in this repository, please follow these steps to set up a local MarkLogic instance and to deploy a small application to it:

 1. Ensure you have Java 8 or higher installed.
 2. In a terminal window, run `cd setup`.